We as human beings are great at doubting ourselves. It’s hard to know how to stop negative thoughts from overtaking our brains.

 When it comes to running, like with any activity or sport, your attitude and behaviour can make or break your training plan or race.

-Consider how the actions you’re taking and the thoughts you’re thinking conflict with your training plan and hold you back from reaching your true potential.
+Consider how the actions you’re taking and the thoughts you’re thinking conflict with your training plan.

 Then look for ways to replace old patterns with new ones that are more helpful in achieving your goals.